determined-ai/determined/docs/quickstart-mdldev.rst

 hyperparameters on a single *slot*.
 A slot is a CPU or GPU computing device, which the master schedules to run.

 #.
 To install the Determined library, run the command below.
-It is suggested you install the package into a specific Python Environment rather than the Global Environment, so you might need to activate that Environment prior to this step:
+We recommend installing the package into a specific Python Environment rather than the Global Environment.
+Therefore, before running this command, you may need to activate the desired Environment.

    .. code:: bash

       pip install determined

 #.
-Before you can start Determined, you need to make sure that you have :doc:`Docker installed
-</cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-prem/requirements>` and open.
+Before starting Determined, ensure you have :doc:`Docker installed on your system and that it is open and accessible.
+You can refer to the :ref:`Determined Installation Requirements <system-requirements>` for instructions on how to install Docker on your system.

 #.
-To run Determined and start a cluster locally,  run the command below.
-If your local machine does not have a supported Nvidia GPU, include the ``no-gpu`` option:
+To run Determined and start a cluster locally, run the following command.
+If your local machine does not have a supported Nvidia GPU, include the ``no-gpu`` option in the command:

    .. code:: bash